BLB Solicitors

 House insurance on exchange of contracts

-Our Conveyancing Team are available on 01225 462871.
-Alternatively, you can contact them by email, or by completing the Contact Form at the foot of this page.
+Call our Conveyancing Team on 01225 866541 or complete the Contact Form.
 Conveyancing quotes are also available online.

-Arranging home insurance may not be top of your list of priorities as you juggle the arrangements for your impending house move.
+Arranging home insurance may not be at the top of your priorities as you juggle the arrangements for your impending house move.
 Indeed, it’s a common misconception that insuring the property remains the seller’s responsibility until legal ownership changes on completion day.
+But here’s why it’s crucial to arrange house insurance on exchange of contracts.

 House insurance on exchange of contracts

 Before exchange of contracts, your conveyancing solicitor will ask you to sign the contract.
-In almost every case, that contract will be Law Society’s Standard Conditions of Sale (5th Edition), and you will find the specific conditions of scale, ie the terms of the contract, on pages 2 and 3.
+In almost every case, that contract will be the Law Society’s Standard Conditions of Sale (5th Edition).
+You will find the specific conditions of sale, i.e. the terms of the contract, on pages 2 and 3.

 Condition 5 states: